sinjie2008/Foundational-Electronics-Core-Systems/docs/decisions.md

 - Stakeholder escalated that merely re-rendering cached category decks still showed General Product families even after selecting Automotive Product; they require each root selection to hydrate its own payload straight from the backend to prevent stale checkbox sets.
 - Decision: extend `v1.specSearchSnapshot` with an optional `rootId` query parameter and update `spec-search.html` to issue AJAX calls per root (with in-browser caching for subsequent toggles).
 Spec/api/todolist updated before implementation; demo mode remains static.

+## 2025-11-28
+- Stakeholder replaced the single `v1.specSearchSnapshot` call with a phased set of APIs: Section 1 now powers root category radios + grouped product category checkboxes, Section 2 renders Mechanical Parameter facets (Series + arbitrary ACF fields) with horizontal scroll, and Section 3 draws a paginated DataTable.
+Any change higher in the funnel must clear downstream selections/results before rehydrating with fresh data.
+- Decision: add `GET /api/spec-search/root-categories`, `GET /api/spec-search/product-categories?root_id=...`, `POST /api/spec-search/facets`, and `POST /api/spec-search/products` so each concern has a focused response.
+These PHP endpoints will initially return deterministic mock structures but are documented with clear placeholders for WooCommerce + ACF queries; responses include IDs/names ready for jQuery rendering.
+- Clarified that Edit buttons inside the results list must link to `catalog.php?sku=<sku>` so admins can land on the existing catalog UI with the SKU pre-populated.
+Navigation target should stay configurable for future CMS deep links.
+- No open questions remain; developer confirmed filters should be composed as `{ rootId, categoryIds, facets: { series: [], acf.<field>: [] } }` and that facet labels mirror the human-friendly ACF names surfaced by the backend.

 ## 2025-11-14
 - Stakeholder requested removal of the catalog-wide search experience (UI filters, backend `SearchService`, and `v1.searchCatalog`) to simplify scope around hierarchy/product management and CSV tooling.
 - Decision: delete the search panel from `catalog_ui.html`, remove `SearchService` plus the `v1.searchCatalog` endpoint, and update docs/tests so the platform focuses solely on hierarchy, metadata, products, CSV workflows, truncate, and the public snapshot.